 The Automotive Body Parts Association (ABPA) is a coalition dedicated to serving the collision repair industry with quality replacement parts, backed by dependable service and fair prices.
-Each Member subscribes to a code of ethics which encompasses high standards of business practice on behalf of its customers and the motoring public.

 - Mission: To enable the Association members to grow their business and navigate the challenges of the alternative automotive replacement parts industry today and in the future.